bigheadG/mmWave_pct/README.md

 https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/3

-This repository contains the Batman mmWave-POS People-Counting Overhead Sensor SDK.
+This repository contains the Batman mmWave-PCT People-Counting with Tilt Sensor SDK.
 The sample code below consists of instruction for using the mmWave lib.
 This mmWave-PCT Python Program will work with People-Counting Overhead Sensor based Batman BM501-POS mmWave Kit solution.
 This Python Program works with a Raspberry Pi 4, NVIDIA Jetson Nano, Windows, Linux, or MAC computer with Batman BM501-PCT Kit attached via Kit’s HAT Board; and that the BM501 Kit is an easy-to-use mmWave sensor evaluation kit for People Sensing, People Counting, or People Occupancy Density Estimation in approx. 6m x 6m x 3m region without privacy invasion; and where the Python Program would have multiple people detection in a 3-Dimentional Area with ID tag, posX, posY, posZ, velX, velY, velZ, accX, accY, accZ parameters, along with Point Clouds with elevation, azimuth, doppler, range, and snr parameters.

 # BM501-PCT EVM Kit Mounting and Scene Conditions
 The BM501 Module from the EVM Kit needs to be mounted at a heigh of 2.8-3.0m top-down in the center of the area of interest, with the BM501 Module sensor directly facing the ground.
 Notes: If you use Tripod to elevate the EVM, Please make sure that it has an extension arm (minimun 305mm ~ 381mm or 12-15 inches) to set apart the EVM away from the Tripod's stem.